ricardoquecria/timer-homeassistant/README.md

 * <b> 1º Start Timer -> </b> Detects when the timer is activated, checking if intut_boolean.timer_activate is in "on" status and triggers the flow for all sequences;

 * <b> 2º Lights -> </b> Each sequence starts with a node that checks if the Name selected in the input_select.timer_list is the same as the flow in question.
-If it is "Lights", for example, then Node-RED will follow the flow programmed with the entities related to the lamps: sensor.timer_lights and input_boolean.timer_lights;
+If it is "Lights", for example, then Node-RED will follow the flow programmed with the entities related to the lights: sensor.timer_lights and input_boolean.timer_lights;

 * <b> 3rd Set Delay -> </b> Extracts the value of the input_number.timer_minutes and converts it to milliseconds to be used to define the delay time later on;